Death of Marilyn Monroe: Timeline

 At 4:30 p.m.
 PDT, Monroe's psychiatrist Ralph Greenson arrived at the house to conduct a therapy session and asked Newcomb to leave.
 Before Greenson left at around 7:00 p.m., he asked Murray to stay overnight and keep Monroe company.
 At approximately 7:00-7:15 p.m., Monroe received a call from Joe DiMaggio Jr., with whom she had stayed close since her divorce from his father, the elder Joe DiMaggio.
 DiMaggio told Monroe that he had broken up with a girlfriend she did not like, and he detected nothing alarming in Monroe's behavior.
-At around 7:40–7:45, Monroe telephoned Greenson to tell him the news about the breakup of DiMaggio and his girlfriend.
+At around 7:40–7:45 p.m., Monroe telephoned Greenson to tell him the news about the breakup of DiMaggio and his girlfriend.

 Monroe retired to her bedroom at around 8:00 p.m.
 She received a call from actor Peter Lawford, brother-in-law of President Kennedy, who was hoping to persuade her to attend his party that night.
 Lawford became alarmed because Monroe sounded like she was under the influence of drugs.
 She allegedly told him, "Say goodbye to Pat, say goodbye to the president, and say goodbye to yourself, because you're a nice guy", before drifting off.
 Unable to reach her again, Lawford called his agent Milton Ebbins, who unsuccessfully tried to reach Greenson and later called Monroe's lawyer, Milton A. "Mickey" Rudin.
 Rudin called Monroe's house and was assured by Murray that she was fine.

 At approximately 3:30 a.m. on Sunday, August 5, Murray woke up "sensing that something was wrong" and saw light from under Monroe's bedroom door, but she was not able to get a response and found the door locked.
 Murray telephoned Greenson, on whose advice she looked in through a window, and saw Monroe lying facedown on her bed, nude and covered by a sheet and clutching a telephone receiver.
 Greenson arrived shortly thereafter.
 He entered the room by breaking a window and found Monroe dead.
 He called her physician, Hyman Engelberg, who arrived at the house at around 3:50 a.m. and officially confirmed the death.
 At 4:25 a.m., they notified the Los Angeles Police Department (LAPD).